Edwards's Solution of Pendulum Oscillation

 Requires a Wolfram Notebook System

 The masterful derivation by Harold Edwards finally brings the vision of Abel to the wider audience it deserves.
-In addition to its elegance, the article provides a constructive approach for improving computations along elliptic curves.
-The new and simple addition rules have been widely appreciated, although less so for the ingenious function introduced in [1, Section 15].
+The article describes a constructive approach for improving computations along elliptic curves.
+The new and simple addition rules of [1, Part II] have been widely appreciated, while the calculus of [1, Part III] remains underutilized.
 As with the much earlier Weierstrass function, the Edwards function determines time-dependent solutions for a range of interesting Hamiltonian systems .
 This Demonstration shows three interrelated examples, including one that describes the oscillation of a plane pendulum.
-The Edwards function is truly an amazing and beautiful, doubly periodic, meromorphic function!
+Edwards function is truly an amazing and beautiful, doubly-periodic, meromorphic function!

 H. M. Edwards, "A Normal Form for Elliptic Curves," Bulletin of the American Mathematical Society, 44, 2007 pp. 393–422. doi:10.1090/S0273-0979-07-01153-6.

 B. Klee, "An Alternative Theory of Simple Pendulum Libration", https://github.com/bradklee.